My Own Private Idaho: Plot

 With the money they receive from Hans, Mike and Scott travel to Italy.
 They find the country farmhouse where Mike's mother worked as a maid and English tutor.
-Carmela, a young woman who lives there, tells Mike that his mother returned to the United States months ago.
+Carmela, a young woman who lives there, tells Mike that his mother returned to the United States months earlier.
 Carmela and Scott fall in love and return to the US, leaving a brokenhearted Mike to return on his own.
 Scott's father dies, and Scott inherits his fortune.

-Back in Portland, Bob and his gang confront a reformed Scott at a fashionable restaurant, but he rejects them.
+Back in Portland, Bob and his gang confront a reformed Scott at an upscale restaurant, but he rejects them.
 That night, Bob has a fatal heart attack.
-The next day the hustlers hold a rowdy funeral for Bob, while in the same cemetery, a few yards away, Scott attends a solemn funeral for his father.
-At the end of the film, Mike is back on the deserted stretch of Idaho highway.
+The next day, the hustlers hold a rowdy funeral for Bob, while in the same cemetery, a few yards away, Scott attends a solemn funeral for his father.

+Finally, Mike is back on the deserted stretch of Idaho highway.
 After he falls into another narcoleptic stupor, two strangers pull up in a truck, take his backpack and shoes, and drive away.
 Moments later, an unidentified figure pulls up in a car, picks the unconscious Mike up, places him in the vehicle, and drives away.